hargoniX/bachelor/thesis/thesis.typ

 - Glucose @glucose

 These experiments were run on a cloud VM with 48GB of RAM and a time limit of 16 hours for all proof harnesses combined.
-As we can see in @satres the amount of RAM did end up being the limiting factor when trying to scale the queue size up.
+As we can see in @satres, the amount of RAM did end up being the limiting factor when trying to scale the queue size up.
 #figure(
   table(